shaunday/ToDos/README.md

 ## Key Implementation Notes / Tips & Tricks
 - **Connection ID:** Used to uniquely identify and manage client connections.
-- **NoSelectOnClickBehavior:** Custom WPF behavior to improve UX.
-- **Clear Focus:** Utility to clear focus from controls programmatically.
+- **NoSelectOnClickBehavior & Clear Focus:** Custom WPF utilities to prevent unwanted selection or focus when clicking UI elements, and to programmatically clear focus when needed—solving common WPF UX issues and improving user experience.
 - **Unlock on Exit:** The client ensures that any held task locks are released when the user disconnects or exits, preventing stale locks and ensuring smooth collaboration for all users.
 - **Use of HashSet in Sim Clients:** Efficiently tracks tasks in simulators.
 - **Shared Methods/Classes/Enums:** Common projects expose types for cross-assembly use (e.g., LogFactory).
-- **Broadcast Filtering:** The server filters which clients receive which updates, and clients further filter the received data before displaying it (e.g., by tag, user, or other criteria).
+- **Broadcast Filtering:** The server filters which clients receive which updates.
+Clients may also filter received data in the UI due to SignalR server limitations (e.g., filtering by tag, user, or other criteria is done client-side if not possible server-side).
-- **Client-Side Filtering:** After receiving broadcasted updates, clients apply additional filtering (e.g., by tag, user, or other criteria) before displaying data in the UI.
 - **Queue for Offline/Persistence:** The client uses a queue to buffer actions while offline and ensure persistence, so changes are reliably sent to the server when reconnected.
 - **IDs:** `userId` and `taskId` are created on the server as integers; `tagId` is created on the client as a GUID.
 - **Edge Case Handling:** Try/catch blocks around critical sync and broadcast logic.